Contributing guidelines

 We use [Slither](https://github.com/crytic/slither) to detect any potential vulnerabilities in our contracts.

-To run locally, simply install Slither in your conda env and run it inside the foundry directory.
+To run locally, simply install Slither in your conda env and run it inside the contracts directory.

 conda create --name tycho-execution python=3.10